Global Forgiveness Day - July 7

 History

 Global Forgiveness Day was founded in 1994 by the Christian Embassy of Christ’s Ambassadors (CECA).
-It was originally celebrated in Canada, but quickly gained popularity around the world.
-Medical research shows people who can forgive themselves and others are more likely to be happy and healthy than those who refuse to let go.
-This day is a good companion for the National Day of Telling the Truth, which is also celebrated on July 7 in the United States.
+Initially observed in Canada, it quickly gained popularity worldwide.
+Studies have shown that people who practice forgiveness are more likely to experience happiness and better physical health than those who hold on to resentment.
+This day is also closely linked to the National Day of Telling the Truth, which is observed on July 7 in the United States.

-• In 1962, the city of Brookings, Oregon, pardoned a Japanese fighter pilot who bombed it during World War II;
+• In 1962, the city of Brookings, Oregon, officially pardoned a Japanese fighter pilot who bombed it during World War II.

-• On May 17, 1981, Pope John Paul II survived an attempt on his life by a radical young man, and on the same day publicly forgave him;
+• On May 17, 1981, Pope John Paul II survived an assassination attempt by a radical young man.
+The same day, he publicly forgave his attacker.

-• In 1988, a study by the Gallup Organization showed 94% of respondents consider forgiveness important, but 85% of respondents need outside help for this.
+• In 1988, a Gallup Organization study found that 94% of respondents believed forgiveness was important, but 85% admitted they needed external help to forgive.

 Global Forgiveness Day is observed on July 7 each year.